-The immune system is the body’s main line of defense when it comes to fighting off viruses and bacterial infections.
+The immune system is the body’s main line of defense when it comes to fighting off illness.
 It’s also one of those things that young babies show up in the world without much of – as they grow, and come into contact with new substances, their immune systems grow with them.
-And while your toddler’s immune system is probably fairly robust by now, there are plenty of little ways you can encourage it to grow just a little bit stronger.
+And while your toddler’s immune system is gradually improving until age 5, there are plenty of little ways you can support it to be at its best.

 The immune system’s function